-Where the misconduct is so serious that it's fundamentally incompatible with being a registered professional, the Assistant Registrar is unlikely to agree removal.
-The Assistant Registrar will take into account our guidance on seriousness, (particularly our guidance on concerns that are more difficult to put right) as well as our guidance on sanctions, when making their decision.
+Where the misconduct is so serious that the person is likely to receive a striking-off order, the Assistant Registrar is unlikely to agree removal.
+The Assistant Registrar will take into account our guidance on misconduct and sanctions, (particularly our guidance on concerns that are more difficult to put right), when making their decision.